In April 2013, I decided to tell a story.

 Because of the blog format, poems gradually appeared, telling the tale of Bill in reverse chronological order, newest at top.
 Since the story really is… a story, I thought it might be best for readers finding this site later to read it in the order written.
 It’s not completely chronological, and it is not really a biography, of course (nor an autobiography, as I initially threatened).
 But, in his challenges, I found I identified with my protagonist quite a bit.

 This is about someone I knew.
 But it’s a work of imagination.
 I hope it strikes a chord of remembrance or seems dreamlike to you.

 And I hope it doesn’t annoy anyone acquainted with the main character.

 To Michael Ondaatje.
 Not a direct influence, but I read his work.
 I met him on a crosswalk once.
 Almost fainted.
-A certain other Billy is certainly in my personal archives, but did not inspire this thinking or writing.
+A certain other Billy is certainly in my personal archives (with another one or two), but did not inspire this thinking or writing.

 To Robert Louis Stevenson.
 Some may instinctively feel where his wanderer may fit, here.

 To another very special writer, who once unwittingly commended me for my skills as a poet.

 But I had none!
 I laughed, at the time…

 I knew Bill, and did dream about him.
 It was a sad dream.
 I felt a curious and impatient sympathy for him, and for what seemed to be his total inability to control his life and his crumbling world.
 I saw some of my own foibles in his ways.
 Yours too, probably.
 (Not that I am actively looking for your foibles – no worries.)
 So, thank you W.W.
 Ave atque vale.